Los Angeles Times

 From CIW NEWS Contributor

-At the same rate of change, in five years' time its population will increase by 2.4 million.
+At the same rate of change, in five years' time its population will decrease by 0.2 million.